ecw1973/RewatchIt/README.md

 Rewatch Alogrythm:

-- Date since watched.
+- Date since last watched.
+- Times watched
-- Who you were/are with.
+- Who you were/are with when watched
+- Who you are with now.
+- Watched Frequency of Others
-- High plot complexity
+- Plot complexity
 - Enjoymnet on first/last watch
-- Mood match
+- Mood matching